Potty Training for Small Dogs

 6. Setting Unrealistic Expectations for Potty Training

-When it comes to potty training a new puppy, it is essential to have a realistic understanding of how the process will unfold over time.
-Many pet owners may have high hopes and expect their puppies to learn quickly, but the reality is that potty training takes patience and consistency.
-It's important to recognize that every puppy is different and may progress at their own pace, influenced by factors such as age, breed, and previous experiences.
+When it comes to potty training a new puppy, it’s essential to have a realistic understanding of how the process unfolds over time.
+Many pet owners expect fast results, but the truth is that puppy potty training requires patience, structure, and consistency.
+Every puppy learns at their own pace, influenced by factors like age, breed, and previous experiences.

 7. Neglecting Clean-Up Protocols for Accidents